ntutic/json_scrapy/docs/topics/asyncio.rst

 ==================================

-If you are writing a :ref:`component <topics-components>` that requires asyncio to work, use :func:`scrapy.utils.reactor.is_asyncio_reactor_installed` to :ref:`enforce it as a requirement <enforce-component-requirements>`.
+If you are writing a :ref:`component <topics-components>` that requires asyncio to work, use :func:`jscrapy.utils.reactor.is_asyncio_reactor_installed` to :ref:`enforce it as a requirement <enforce-component-requirements>`.
 For example::

-    from scrapy.utils.reactor import is_asyncio_reactor_installed
+    from jscrapy.utils.reactor import is_asyncio_reactor_installed

     class MyComponent: